honeyfund/affiliatizeme/README.md

 [![Circle CI](https://circleci.com/gh/honeyfund/affiliatizeme.svg?style=svg)](https://circleci.com/gh/honeyfund/affiliatizeme)

 ## How to use AffiliatizeMe
 Adjust any instances of `REPLACE_WITH_YOUR_LINKSHARE_ID` with your correct LinkShare ID.
-You can find this ID by creating a deep link in your LinnkShara account at: http://cli.linksynergy.com/cli/publisher/links/deeplinks.php
+You can find this ID by creating a deep link in your LinkShare account at: http://cli.linksynergy.com/cli/publisher/links/deeplinks.php

 Once you have made these changes, you can include the library and call the static function.
 ```